 Of all his concerns regarding the raid, the one that truly bothered Nebel was Ryder’s assessment of Allen Devin and the veterans he’d gathered around him.
-His own experience in dealing with veterans had shown they weren’t the kind of people who would simply throw open the gates of the compound and allow them to search their it.
+His own experience in dealing with veterans had shown they weren’t the kind of people who would simply throw open the gates of the compound and allow them to search it.
 Nor, he suspect, would they willingly surrender the two men named in the arrest warrant, not without some pushback.
 About the only comfort Nebel found in Ryder’s plan had been his insistence that they go in using the MRAPs and not cattle trailers being pulled by a pickup truck like the ATF had employed during the Waco raid.

-Sensing that there was nothing further to be gained in continuing a discussion that was, at the moment, purely academic.
-With the need to check on the preparations of his team, Nebel gave Ryder a weak smile and nod before turning away and heading over to the MRAP where they were gathered.
-If they were going to go through with this raid, he wanted to make sure his men and the vehicles they were relying on were as ready as they could be for an operation that gave a whole new meaning to the term ad hoc.
+Sensing that there was nothing further to be gained in continuing a discussion that was, at the moment, purely academic, Nebel gave Ryder a weak smile and nod before turning away and heading over to the MRAP to check on the preparations of his team.
+If they were going to go through with this raid, he wanted to make sure his men and their vehicles were as ready as they could possibly be for an operation that gave new meaning to the term “ad hoc.”

 Pausing, Ryder stopped what he had been doing and watched as Nebel walked away, wondering why he hadn’t asked him the most obvious question of all.
-Then, after giving the matter a moment’s thought, he realized a man who understood the way things were done back in Washington as well as Nebel did, he had no need to ask why FBI SWAT teams were being used rather than Homeland Security’s own special response teams.
-It was, after all, the head of their Office of Operations Coordination and Planning who was calling the shots.
-Who was yanking his chain was anybody’s guess.
+Then, after giving the matter a moment’s thought, he realized a man who understood the way things were done back in Washington as well as Nebel did had no need to ask why FBI SWAT teams were being used—and not Homeland Security’s own special response teams.
+It was, after all, the head of their Office of Operations Coordination and Planning who was calling the shots, but who was yanking his chain was anybody’s guess.

-What Ryder didn’t need to speculate on was the why this was the case.
+What Ryder didn’t speculate about was why this was the case.
 Plausible deniability, a desire to put as many buffers and firewalls between the people who had initiated this action and any fallout that might result from it.
 Ryder had always likened this game as a grownup version of musical chairs, one he detested, but was very much a part of.
 He just hoped that when the music stopped, he’d be able to find a chair before someone else grabbed it and left him the odd man out.

 Fort Necessity, Arizona

 After arriving late the previous afternoon at the deserted mining camp Allen Devin had converted into the main base of operations for the Arizona Home Guard, Ann Porter decided to wait until the following day to conduct her interview with the retired Marine colonel.
 Her stated reason for putting off the interview was a desire to get a feel for the place and the men and women who made up the Arizona Home Guard before meeting its founder and leader.
 Neither Cardosa nor Emerson believed that line for one moment.
-“I had often wondered if the way people depicted prima donnas like her in the movies and on TV was true,” Emerson remarked when she joined Cardosa in a building that served as the camp’s mess hall well before sunrise.
+“I had often wondered if the way people depicted prima donnas like her in the movies and on TV was true,” Emerson remarked when she joined Cardosa in the camp’s mess hall well before sunrise.